mudcube/Galactic.args/README.md

 }
 ```

-*This particular schema states the argument `foo` must be a String, if its not, or its `undefined`, then its value will be "Bunnies!".*
+*This particular schema states the argument `foo` must be a `String`, if its not, or its `undefined`, then its value will be "Bunnies!".*

 ***